emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 In small datasets, a hashing scheme (anonymizing PII by converting it into a numeric key of a fixed length with a standard algorithm) is enough to anonymize minimal personal information.
-Make sure to not store the hashing scheme with the data to prevent inadvertent sharing and don't use a commonplace hashing technique.
+Make sure to not store the hashing scheme with the data to prevent inadvertent sharing and to not use a commonplace hashing technique.
 Famously, New York City officials shared what they thought was anonymized data on cab drivers and over 173 million cab rides.
 However, it was quickly recognized that the city anonymized the data with a simple MD5 hashing